Great Barrier Reef, Heron Island, Queensland © Paul Giggle, Tourism and Events Queensland

 By Jac Taylor

-Home to diverse marine life of the most vivid colours, the Great Barrier Reef offers the opportunity for great adventure, whether you do it in luxury or on a budget.
-Explore the stunning Whitsunday Islands, trek the ancient Daintree Rainforest or relax on luxurious tropical islands such as Hayman and Lizard.
-Island-hop or stay in one of the many coastal getaways such as Cairns, Hervey Bay, Mission Beach and Port Douglas.
+Home to diverse marine life of the most vivid colours, the Great Barrier Reef offers the opportunity for great adventure, both in luxury and on a budget.
+Whether you explore the stunning Whitsunday Islands, trek the ancient Daintree Rainforest or relax on luxurious tropical islands such as Hayman and Lizard, a day on the reef is all about the unforgettable nature that surrounds you.
+Adopt Australia's easygoing attitude when you island-hop, or stay in one of the many coastal getaways such as Cairns, Airlie Beach, Hervey Bay, Mission Beach and Port Douglas.

-Top things to do on the Great Barrier Reef
+Things to do and top attractions on the Great Barrier Reef

 Cruise Michaelmas Cay

-Visit the Great Barrier Reef in style on board Ocean Spirit, a 32 metre (105 foot), high-performance catamaran.
-It sails daily from Cairns to Michaelmas Cay.
-You can dive and snorkel the reef among the turtles and colourful fish, lie on the deck and soak up the sun or enjoy a glass-bottomed boat tour.
+Visit the Great Barrier Reef in style with Reef Cruise, a 32-metre (105-foot), high-performance catamaran.
+It sails from Cairns to Michaelmas Cay, a stunning reef sand island.
+You can dive and snorkel the reef among the turtles and colourful fish, lie on the deck and soak up the sun or enjoy a semi-submersible coral viewing tour.
 Michaelmas Cay is also home to more than 23 species of seabird and is one of the most significant bird sanctuaries on the Great Barrier Reef.

 Seaplane over Heart Reef

 Create the perfect romantic surprise for a loved one by flying over the world-famous natural wonder, Heart Reef.
-This scenic flight is just one of the tours offered by Air Whitsunday and GSL Aviation, with the white silica sand of Whitehaven Beach on Whitsunday Island also on the menu.
+From above, you'll not only marvel at the pure turquoise waters, but also see the composition of coral that has naturally shaped itself into a heart.
+This scenic flight is just one of the tours offered by GSL Aviation, with the white silica sand of Whitehaven Beach on Whitsunday Island also on the menu.

 Cruise the Agincourt Reef

-Quicksilver Cruises will take you on a journey to the renowned Agincourt Reef, a jewel-like ribbon reef on the very edge of the Great Barrier Reef.
+Agincourt Reef is home to over 16 different dive sites, making it a popular destinations for divers and snorkellers.
+Quicksilver Cruises will take you on a journey to the renowned jewel-like ribbon reef on the very edge of the Great Barrier Reef.
 From the spacious activity platform you can snorkel, dive and helmet walk in an underwater world filled with a kaleidoscope of colour and brilliance.

 It's hard to beat the romance of sailing through the Whitsunday Islands.
 Think spectacular sunsets, clear moonlit nights, secluded beaches and pure air.
 You can sail, swim, snorkel and dive at sheltered anchorages such as Blue Pearl, Butterfly and Hook Island bays.
 Visit Whitsunday Island and walk the pure white, silica sands of Whitehaven Beach.
-Visit Sailing Whitsundays for more information.
+Several cruise companies will provide you with all that you need, including Sailing Whitsundays and Prosail.
+If you'd rather up the adrenaline, sign up to skydive into one of the most picturesque drop zones in the world.

 Trek the Thorsborne Trail

-Just a 20 minute ferry ride off the coast from Townsville, Magnetic Island offers a relaxed tropical lifestyle, 23 secluded beaches, unspoilt nature, abundant wildlife and easy access to the Great Barrier Reef.
-The island's big drawcard is its koala population, living peacefully in the wild throughout the island, up in the treetops both in park areas and more inhabited parts of the island.
+The islands of the Great Barrier Reef hold as much wildlife on land as they do in the sea.
+Just a 20-minute ferry ride off the coast from Townsville, Magnetic Island offers a large koala population.
+The cuddle creatures live peacefully in the wild throughout the island, up in the treetops both in park areas and more inhabited parts of the island.
 Take the Forts Walk to reach the best places to see them and enjoy the 360-degree views too.
+On Daydream Island, you'll find a man-made Living Reef, where you can hand-feed the friendly baby stingrays.
+The reef is also home to more than 140 species of marine fish and 83 species of coral.
+Visit the Southern Great Barrier Reef to see baby turtles hatch on the beach.

 Relax in Airlie Beach